JithinKS97/riddle/TESTS.md

 Test 3

-1. Repeat the 1 in Test 1
+1. Repeat 1 in Test 1
 2. Close the main client

 Result: The main client is updated correctly